-The genuinely most advanced digital organ solution available
+The most advanced virtual organ software currently available.

 Once you have configured the software and installed some organs, you can run the organs by choosing them from the carousel or list view.
 Select organ, and click Start.
 It is that simple.

 Natural interactive feel to console.
 No menus, toolbars or pages of complex settings and busy user interface to master.
 Looks like an organ, works like an organ!
 Built for full touchscreen and advanced gesture support but will also allow full mapping of hardware MIDI stops too.

 After answering some simple questions about your console, the software can then learn each keyboard and pedalboard, using a quick and easy process.